CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (2) An offeree's power of acceptance is terminated by his making of a counteroffer, unless the offeror has manifested a contrary intention or unless the counteroffer manifests a contrary intention of the offeree.

->Define automatisation of this bargaining sub-process, subject to this sub-process relevance in an AAS context under AALE process.
+>Define automatisation of this _**bargaining sub-process**_, subject to this sub-process relevance in an AAS context under AALE process.

 [The predecessor of § 39 is § 38 of the First Restatement.
 It read as follows:
 § 38.
 Rejection of Offer by Counter-Offer.